Armenian Distance Learning Network

-Armenian Distance Learning Network (ADLN) is the first Armenian e-learning project.
+Armenian Distance Learning Network (ADLN) was the first Armenian e-learning project.
 The project was launched in early 2002 and was restructured and updated in January, 2006.
-ADLN courses are business based and target Armenian speaking users of the Internet.
+ADLN courses were business based and target Armenian speaking users of the Internet.
 The project was designed as a contribution to the development of Armenian beginner entrepreneurs who wish to be involved in the growth of e-business in Armenia as well as the country’s general e-growth.
-The web-page language is Armenian; the system is based on a course management system - Moodle.
+The web-page language was Armenian; the system was based on a course management system - Moodle.
+The website is no longer operational; the final archived version was captured March 2012.

 History

 The e-project ADLN was the first step to develop an e-learning community in Armenia and form a positive attitude towards the phenomenon.
 First e-course implemented by ADLN was entitled “Electronic Commerce”.
 The course materials were based on the first e-commerce book in Armenian Language “E-commerce” (2004) written by Albert Poghosyan.
 Fifty participants from all over Armenia were involved in the course, which offered also after course consultation opportunities if the participants express a desire to develop their own e-projects.
 After the graduation, the participants received a certificate together with the upper mentioned book.
 The second e-course that attracted more than 150 participants was entitled “Electronic Marketing” (2006).
 ADLN had 60 graduates that completed the whole learning and assessment process.
-The third e-course entitled “PR in the new era of communication” is in the process of development.
-All courses are conducted only in Armenian, thus the course development and adaptation process is considered to be of high importance.
+The third e-course entitled “PR in the new era of communication” was in the process of development.
+All courses were conducted only in Armenian, thus the course development and adaptation process was considered to be of high importance.

-The system is connected to the Armenian Electronic Payment System - EDram, as well as international on-line & credit card payment systems thus the users are able to register both – on-line and off-line.
+The system was connected to the Armenian Electronic Payment System - EDram, as well as international on-line & credit card payment systems thus the users were able to register both – on-line and off-line.

-System tools of the ADLN system are:
+System tools of the ADLN system were: